liviucotfas/ase-web-and-cloud-applications-security/04 - MVCStore - Models, Repository, Database.md

         });

         // !!!! new/updated code {
-        builder.Services.AddScoped<IStoreRepository, EFStoreRepository>();
+        builder.Services.AddScoped<IProductService, ProductService>();
         //}

         var app = builder.Build();
     }
     ```

-    > The `AddScoped` method creates a service where each HTTP request gets its own repository object, which is the way that Entity Framework Core is typically used.
+    > The `AddScoped` method creates a service where each HTTP request gets its own service instance, which is the recommended lifetime for services that use Entity Framework Core.

+12. Update the `HomeController` to use the service:

+    ```C#
+    public class HomeController : Controller
+    {
+        private readonly IProductService _productService;

+        public HomeController(IProductService productService)
+        {
+            _productService = productService;
+        }

+        public async Task<IActionResult> Index(CancellationToken ct)
+        {
+            var products = await _productService.GetAllProductsAsync(ct);
+            return View(products);
+        }
+    }
+    ```

+    > The controller receives an `IProductService` instance through constructor injection and uses it to retrieve products.
+This keeps the controller thin and focused on handling HTTP requests, while all business logic and data access is handled by the service.

 ##  8. <a name='CreatingtheDatabaseMigration'></a>Creating the Database Migration

 > Entity Framework Core is able to generate the schema for the database using the data model classes through a feature called migrations.
 When you prepare a migration, Entity Framework Core creates a C# class that contains the SQL commands required to prepare the database.
 If you need to modify your model classes, then you can create a new migration that contains the SQL commands required to reflect the changes.

-12. Run one of the following command to generate the initial migration.
+13. Run one of the following command to generate the initial migration.

-    Package Manager Console` panel:
+    Package Manager Console panel:
     ```
     Add-Migration Initial
     ```

-    > If the command is not recognized, install the package `Microsoft.EntityFrameworkCore.Tools`

     Alternative using .NET CLI:

     ```
     dotnet ef migrations add Initial
     ```

-13. Run the following command to update the database.
+14. Run the following command to update the database.

     Package Manager Console panel:
     ```